microsoft/msphpsql/README.md

 - Retrieving stream data and metadata
 - Retrieving some varchar, nvarchar, ntext, binary, varbinary, uniqueidentifier, datetime, smalldatetime, and timestamp fields
 - Handle UTF8 strings
-- Bind parameters with datetime types, streams, and arrays within arrays without references
-- Retrieve SQLTYPE_VARCHAR as an output parameter
+- Retrieve strings as an output parameter
 - Fetch a user defined object into a class

 And some aspects of the following items need improvement: